bobbimanners/Applecorn/README.md

 32 Kilobytes of space is available for your programs and variables. `PAGE` is set to `&0E0`.

+## 'Applecorn MOS' Features

+### Compatible ROMs
+- In principle any Acorn language ROM should work.
+- Currently I have verified operation with:
+  - BBC BASIC
+  - Acornsoft COMAL
+  - Acornsoft FORTH
+  - Acornsoft Lisp
+  - Acornsoft MicroProlog
+  - Acornsoft BCPL
+- I have not yet investigated two-ROM languages such as Logo or ISO Pascal.
+It may be possible to support these also.

+### Compatible Apple II Systems

+The minimum requirement for Applecorn is an Apple II system with 128KB of memory and a 65C02 processor.
+This includes the following:

+- Apple //e Enhanced (but not the original \]\[e, which has a 6502.)
+- Apple //c and //c+
+- Apple IIgs
+  - You must enable the Alt Text Mode CDA!
+  - ROM1: Only `MODE 1` (40 cols) works
+  - ROM3: Both `MODE 0` and `MODE 1` work

+### Video Modes

+Two text video modes are currently supported:
+- 80x24 `MODE 0`
+- 40x24 `MODE 1`

+We plan to support HGR graphics eventually.

+### Escape Key

+The BBC Micro uses interrupts extensively and the Escape key is handled asynchronously.
+The language ROM code simply checks an 'escape flag' in zero page ($FF) from time to time to detect if Escape has been pressed.

+The Apple //e does not use interrupts in its keyboard handling and the basic machine include no sources of interrupts at all (there is no system timer.)
+This prevents Escape from being handled in the same manner.

+As a partial workaround, Applecorn checks whether the Escape key is pressed from time to time when it has control, but there are cases where a program can run forever without ever making a MOS call.
+In these cases the only way to interrupt the program is to press Ctrl-Reset.

+### Ctrl-Reset

+The Ctrl-Reset key combination is the only asynchronously handled keyboard event on the Apple //e.
+Applecorn sets up a reset handler which will restart the ROM after Ctrl-Reset.
+Any user program in aux memory will be untouched.

+For ROMs such as BASIC or COMAL, the `OLD` command can be used to recover the program in memory.

+### Star Commands

+`*QUIT` - Terminate Applecorn and quit to ProDOS.
+Because the 'BBC Micro' lives in auxiliary memory, you can usually restart Applecorn by running it again and recover your program with `OLD`.

+`*HELP` - Prints out information similar to the same command on the BBC micro.
+Specifically it lists the version of Applecorn MOS and the name of the current language ROM.

+`*CAT` (or `*.`) - Simple listing of the files in the current directory.

+`*DIR pathname` - Allows the current directory to be changed to any ProDOS path.
+For example `*DIR /H1/APPLECORN`.

+`*LOAD filename SSSS` - Load file `filename` into memory at hex address `SSSS`.
+If the address `SSSS` is omitted then the file is loaded to the address stored in its aux filetype.

+`*SAVE filename SSSS EEEE` - Save memory from hex address `SSSS` to hex address `EEEE` into file `filename`.
+The start address `SSSS` is recorded in the aux filetype.

+`*RUN filename` - Load file `filename` into memory at the address stored in its aux filetype and jump to to it.
+This is used for loading and starting machine code programs.

 ## How to Build

 Applecorn is built natively on the Apple //e using the Merlin 8 assembler